The-Sigmas/Project_M294_Forum/README.md

 As a user, I want to search for threads by name or similar to the name so i can find discussions that iterest me <br/>
 **Acceptance Criteria** <br/>
 - A search bar allows users to input words
-- Threads with matching or similar Names in the are displayed as search results
+- Threads with matching or similar Names are displayed as search results
 - Results are shown in order of the most recent and are linked to the thread

 ## Storyboard